CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-course-activities.md

 ### Activities

-Activities are coding assignments that are completed in two parts.
+Activities are coding assignments that are completed independently by each student and submitted on GitHub.

-**Part 1** should be completed in class on Thursdays and verified by your instructor before you leave class.
-**Part 2** should be completed by the end of Monday and submitted to Github.

 ## Important Dates and Deliverable Deliverables